Parikshit97/eureka/README.md

 Speer Server
 <hr>

-It will instances of Speer registered with it for the purpose of Load Balancing.
+It will have instances of Speer registered with it for the purpose of Load Balancing.